UK court backs Meghan in dispute over privacy with publisher - NewsBreak

 The duchess’ lawyers had previously denied that she or Harry collaborated with the authors.
 But Knauf said in evidence to the court that he gave the writers information, and discussed it with Harry and Meghan.

-Knauf’s evidence, which hadn't previously been disclosed, was a dramatic twist in the long-running case.
+Knauf’s evidence, which hadn’t previously been disclosed, was a dramatic twist in the long-running case.‘I’m so lucky’: Elton John receives prestigious UK award

 In response, Meghan apologized for misleading the court about the extent of her cooperation with the book’s authors.

-The duchess said she didn't remember the discussions with Knauf when she gave evidence earlier in the case, and had “absolutely no wish or intention to mislead the defendant or the court.”
+“I had absolutely no wish or intention to mislead the defendant or the court,” she said.

 Meghan and Harry announced in early 2020 that they were quitting royal duties and moving to North America, citing what they said were the unbearable intrusions and racist attitudes of the British media.
 They have settled in Santa Barbara, California, with their two young children.

-In her statement Thursday, Meghan said she had been subject to “deception, intimidation and calculated attacks” in the three years since the lawsuit began.
-She accused the publisher of treating the case as “a game with no rules" and of dragging out proceedings “in order to generate more headlines and sell more newspapers — a model that rewards chaos above truth."
+In her statement Thursday, Meghan strongly condemned Associated Newspapers for treating the lawsuit as “a game with no rules.”
+She said she had been subject to “deception, intimidation and calculated attacks” in the three years since the lawsuit began.

+“The longer they dragged it out, the more they could twist facts and manipulate the public (even during the appeal itself), making a straightforward case extraordinarily convoluted in order to generate more headlines and sell more newspapers — a model that rewards chaos above truth,” she said.Copyright 2021 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0